 The family must supply any information that the GRHC or HUD determines is necessary to the administration of the program and must consent to the GRHC verification of that information [24 CFR 982.551; and Notice PIH 2023-27].
 All adult family members must sign consent forms as needed to collect information relevant to the family's eligibility and level of assistance.

-Consent Forms Form HUD-9886A [24 CFR 5.230(b)(1), b(2), (c)(4), and (c)(5)]; Notice PIH 2023-27

-It is required that Aall adult applicants and participants must sign form HUD-9886A, Authorization for Release of Information at admission.
+Form HUD-9886A [24 CFR 5.230(b)(1), b(2), (c)(4), and (c)(5)]; Notice PIH 2023-27All adult applicants and participants must sign form HUD-9886A, Authorization for Release of Information at admission.
 Effective January 1, 2024, current program participants must sign and submit a new Form HUD-9886A at their next interim or annual reexamination.
 This form will only be signed once.
 Another Form HUD-9886A will not be submitted to the GRHC except under the following circumstances: